LAOS AND THE LESSON OF THE WAIT CHAIR

 As I moved from one ward to another the handover each time was seamlessly and elegantly managed.
 The level of collaboration between the wards was outstanding.
 I felt consistently seen, heard, cared for and valued.
 I was experiencing ‘tip-top’ (an endearing Swiss expression) cross-functional co-operation which is uncommon in too many of our business organizations, and an issue I’m often called on to resolve as a consultant and coach.

 I hadn’t been in hospital as a patient for many years.
 Things had changed, noticeably.
 The quantity of technology I came into contact with had quadrupled.
 Every member of staff was digitally literate, albeit with differing levels of comfort.
+I received constant surveillance, efficiently measured and diagnosed around the clock.
+Despite this potentially overbearing presence of technology, however, at no time did I feel a lack of that one essential human factor of which I had a great need; empathy.
+After all, a hospital bed was the last destination I had in mind when boarding the plane in Florence.

 This whole experience brought to mind the myriad of messages being delivered to us right now by research and consultancy organizations such as McKinsey & Company, Ashoka, and Gallup about how important the ‘human’ touch is for success in an ever more digitalized business world.
 I was experiencing it as each new piece of technology reached my bedside.
 I noticed anxiety building inside me; a fear of being overshadowed, seconded and relegated in relevance to the machines that were deciding my destiny.
 Ever had that feeling?